 I have a special case where I have CMS data models that have a preview URL.

-I want to be able to display data from references to other private models on the preview URL.
-For public references, I would just resolve the reference client-side (e.g., with useEffect in React) and feed the data to my preview.
+in React) and feed the data to my preview.
 But private references need a private API key to resolve, and I don’t want to include the private key in my JS bundle.

 Also worth noting, the preview URL is only ever used within the Visual Editor for previewing/editing purposes, never for public consumption.